Bailey Sarian

 Bailey Brooke Sarian (born November 26, 1988) is a YouTuber known for her video series Murder, Mystery & Makeup and podcast Dark History.
-She is considered to have been the founder of the “true crime makeup” genre of YouTube videos.
+She is considered to have been the founder of the "true crime makeup" genre of YouTube videos.

 Career

 Prior to creating her YouTube content, Sarian worked as a social media creator with cosmetics subscription service IPSY, and as an employee for the brands Sephora and Urban Decay.
 She began her YouTube channel in 2013 as a traditional makeup channel, producing makeup tutorials and reviews.
 In January 2019, she released the first episode of Murder, Mystery & Makeup, in which she discussed the Watts family murders whilst applying makeup.
 In 2020, fuelled by increased consumption of online content due to the COVID-19 pandemic, she went from 780,000 subscribers in March to 3.5 million by the end of the year.
 In June 2021, she debuted her AudioBoom original podcast Dark History with an episode on the DuPont chemical scandal.
 Video versions of the podcast filmed in Los Angeles are produced by Wheelhouse DNA and released on her YouTube channel the day following their AudioBoom release.
 She has also watched mystery movies while applying makeup for the official Netflix YouTube channel.
+As of early 2026, she is no longer posting YouTube videos, although she has not notified fans of an official ending to the series.